CypherPoet/AnimatableGradients/README.md

 ## License

-AnimatableGradient is available under the MIT license.
+AnimatableGradients is available under the MIT license.
 See the [LICENSE file](./LICENSE) for more info.